mayyinandprojects/Pokedex-App-with-Javascript/README.md

-# Pokémon Repository App
+# Pokédex App
 This app is a simple Pokémon repository that displays a list of Pokémon from nine different generations fetched from the PokéAPI.
-It allows users to view Pokémon details in a modal, including their types, abilities, height, weight, and a Pokémon entry.
+It allows users to view Pokémon details in a modal, including their types, abilities, height, weight, and a Pokédex entry.
 The app also provides options to load Pokémon from different generations.

 This project is also made in part of learning how to utilize Javascript and various other relevant tools for the Full Stack Web Development CareerFoundry Course.